 We welcome new members whether you are a complete beginner, a ‘returner’ or a slick pro!

-During the winter (September to March) we play in a Winter League on Saturdays.
+During the winter (September to March) we play in a social golf on Saturdays and Tuesdays.
 We meet up in time to tee off at 10.00 on Saturdays and 11.00 on Tuesdays.
 We sometimes vary times to suit the weather so please get in touch if you’d like to confirm tee times for a particular day.

 We draw for playing order and usually go out groups of 2’s and 3’s.

 In summer (March to September) we play on Wednesday mornings – though sometimes a few go out in the afternoon instead.

 We draw for teeing order and start teeing off at 10.00.

 We play monthly medals throughout the year – usually the first or second week in the month.

 These are generally in the Max Score format to make them as beginner-friendly as possible.

 Our published results can be found by members on Master Scoreboard.
 Contact Gill for the password.

 Due to the World Handicap System we can no longer publish the handicap list here.